Private, In-Home Tutoring in McDonough, Georgia

-SchoolTutoring Academy’s tutoring programs for McDonough students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for McDonough, Georgia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students of McDonough attend Henry County School System.
 The curriculum follows Common Core Georgia Performance Standards, a set of student performance standards at every grade level in preparing students for what they need to know and be able to do to move to the next grade level and be successful in the future.
 This curriculum is in nationwide and helps to ensure that all students, regardless of location, receive an equally rigorous education.
 Each district emphasizes learning beyond the core and also offers a number of electives, extracurricular groups and community-based projects.